Skip to main content

 That depends on your Google Analytics property:

-In 2019 I published 'How to query and calculate Google Analytics data in BigQuery'.
+In 2019, our original founder Johan published 'How to query and calculate Google Analytics data in BigQuery', with the following intro:

 My early 2020 article 'How to query and calculate GA4 event data in BigQuery' got a lot of viewers as well.
 As the BigQuery export for Google Analytics 4 (previously App + Web) is free to use for everyone, not only for enterprise GA360 accounts, I expected the demand for practical knowledge to grow in the coming years.

-Especially after the announcement that Universal Analytics will be deprecated, the amount of users on this platform searching for GA4 and BigQuery related content is increasing heavily.
+Especially after the announcement that Universal Analytics would be deprecated, the amount of users on this platform searching for GA4 and BigQuery related content was increasing heavily, and interest has still been increasing.

 You're probably right.
-I am learning everyday, please feel free to drop a line and share your remarks and suggestions.
+We are learning everyday, please feel free to drop a line and share your remarks and suggestions.

 I have another question / suggestion.